High-speed flight

 Transonic flow patterns on an airfoil showing the formation of shock waves at different Mach numbers (M) in high-speed flight.

 In high-speed flight, the assumptions of incompressibility of the air used in low-speed aerodynamics no longer apply.
 In subsonic aerodynamics, the theory of lift is based upon the forces generated on a body and a moving gas (air) in which it is immersed.
 At airspeeds below about 260 kn, air can be considered incompressible in regards to an aircraft, in that, at a fixed altitude, its density remains nearly constant while its pressure varies.
-Under this assumption, air acts the same as water and is classified as a fluid.
+Under this assumption, air acts the same as water and is classified as an incompressible fluid.

 Subsonic aerodynamic theory also assumes the effects of viscosity (the property of a fluid that tends to prevent motion of one part of the fluid with respect to another) are negligible, and classifies air as an ideal fluid, conforming to the principles of ideal-fluid aerodynamics such as continuity, Bernoulli's principle, and circulation.
 In reality, air is compressible and viscous.
 While the effects of these properties are negligible at low speeds, compressibility effects in particular become increasingly important as airspeed increases.
 Compressibility (and to a lesser extent viscosity) is of paramount importance at speeds approaching the speed of sound.
 In these transonic speed ranges, compressibility causes a change in the density of the air around an airplane.